longhorn/website/content/docs/0.8.1/high-availability/recover-volume.md

 Longhorn can automatically reattach then remount volumes if an unexpected detachment happens, which can happen during a [Kubernetes upgrade](https://github.com/longhorn/longhorn/issues/703) or a [Docker reboot](https://github.com/longhorn/longhorn/issues/686).

-> This section assumes familiarity with Linux storage concepts such as attaching and mounting volumes, and [Kubernetes configuration of persistent volume storage.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-pod)
+> **Note:** This section assumes familiarity with Linux storage concepts such as attaching and mounting volumes, and [Kubernetes configuration of persistent volume storage.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-pod)

 To enable Longhorn to restart workloads after automatically reattaching and remounting volumes